Set Reply-To address to an auto reply message

 Enter the message in the Auto reply message body field.
 Change Subject line if needed.

-Finally, go to the Name tab, enter the name of your rule and click the OK button to add rule.
+Finally, go to the Name tab, enter the name of your rule, and click OK to add the rule.

 To learn more visit MSH Postfix Autoresponder website.